lseparatio/estate-agency-website/README.md

 ### Login

 - Login pages are 2.
 1 from all-auth and styled and 1 completly custom.
 As you will observe rechapcha was implemented to keep spam away.
+-What i noticed is that is verry dificult with recgapca resizing...google is not letting you to customise like you whant this rechapcha.
+This is why in next version i think i will use rechapcha v3 invisible.

 - Login custom: